lorey/social-media-profiles-regexs/README.md

     .*twitter\.com\/[A-z 0-9 _]+\/?
 Allowed for usernames are alphanumeric characters and underscores.

+### Verification
-Verification: Send request to page and check for username in answer (rate limit?)
+Send request to page and check for username in answer (rate limit?)

 ## Github
     http(s)?:\/\/(www\.)?github\.com/[A-z 0-9 _ -]+